BrianNewsom/ProjectTeams/README.md

 3. Integrate Hardware, Sound, Visualization prototypes
 4. Setup project in lobby

+    * Milestone 1:
+        - Visual: Some sort of D3 mockup that will interact with the data with sample data
+        - Hardware: Skeleton code for collecting the data, go to Atlas a figure out logistics for wiring up the hardware
+        - Sound: Get trigger inputs (socket API and keyboard input)

+    * Milestone 2:
+        - Finalize algorithm for IR data, have live data streaming

+    * Milestone 3:
+        - First hardware setup, integration test.

+    * MIlestone 4:
+        - Do it live.

 ## Propose 3 Meeting Times
 [You'll need to meet with Mike sometime during the week of 11/10 to finalize these details.
 For this your whole team should try to be available for a **30 minute** meeting.
 Mike is unavailable from 12-1 MWF and 12-2 TTh so don't propose those times.]
 8:30 am Tuesday (sorry mike)